karinabob/hello-world/README.md

 # hello-world
 Basic C++ hello world program.
-Compiled using g++.
+Compiling using g++.
 See Makefile for details.